i Germany – a UNCITRAL Model Law country

-- a the appointment, challenge and removal of arbitrators;
+- the appointment, challenge and removal of arbitrators;

-- b interim awards by arbitral tribunals related to their jurisdiction;
+- interim awards by arbitral tribunals related to their jurisdiction;

-- d enforcement proceedings of domestic and foreign arbitral awards.33
+- enforcement proceedings of domestic and foreign arbitral awards.33

 Major arbitration centres for international and domestic arbitrations are Hamburg, Düsseldorf, Cologne, Frankfurt, Stuttgart and Munich.
 It is therefore not surprising that practically all court decisions related to arbitration at the first instance stem from courts of appeal of those cities.
 If a foreign award is to be executed in Germany, it is to be declared enforceable by the court of appeal in whose district the assets lie and in which enforcement is sought.
 Should the location of the assets be unknown, alternative jurisdiction lies with the Court of Appeal at Berlin.34